pankajpatil001/movie_collection_app/README.md

 ### Authentication

-All endpoints require authentication using JWT Token authentication.
+All endpoints except register and login require authentication using JWT Token authentication.
 You need to include the Authorization header in your requests with the value Bearer <your_token_here>.

 ## Endpoints